spyder-ide/spyder-docs/doc/variableexplorer.rst

 Variable Explorer
 #################

-The **Variable Explorer** allows you to view and manage interactively the variables previously generated after code execution in the IPython Console.
+The **Variable Explorer** allows you to interactively browse and manage the variables and objects generated running your code.

 .. image:: images/variable_explorer/variable-explorer-standard.png
    :align: center